 Zaragoza Bound

 The first English-language book dedicated to the story of the Durruti Column during the Spanish Civil War.

-On July 24, 1936, one week after the Spanish working class took up arms against General Franco's fascist coup, an armed column—comprised primarily of partisans from the CNT, the anarchist trade union—left Barcelona.
-Leading this militia was José Buenaventura Durruti, the most famous anarchist in Spain.
-A week prior, Durruti and his compatriots had participated in the street fighting that temporarily defeated the military uprising.
+On July 24, 1936, one week after the Spanish working class took up arms against General Franco's fascist coup an armed column, comprised primarily of partisans from the anarcho-syndicalist CNT, left Barcelona.
+Leading this militia was Buenaventura Durruti, the most famous anarchist in Spain.
+Durruti and his compatriots had just participated in the street fighting that temporarily defeated Franco's military uprising.
 Now they were heading to Zaragoza, an important CNT stronghold whose liberation would represent a decisive advance for the war and the revolution.
-On the way, the Column would help establish free communes outside the control of the brittle Republic, while confronting the fascist advance.
+On the way, the Column sought to establish free communes outside the control of the brittle Republic, while confronting the fascist advance.

+Zaragoza Bound